adamkurth/reborn_dev/doc/source/geometry.rst

 Actually, our task is two-fold:

 1) Transform the data found on disk or in memory to numpy arrays.
-2) Determine the 3D positions corresonding to the elements of the numpy arrays.
+2) Determine the 3D positions corresponding to the elements of the numpy arrays.

 The :class:`PADGeometry <bornagain.detector.PADGeometry>` class contains the needed information to perform step (2), but does not have any involvement in step (1).
 Step (1) is often a messy process that requires specialized code, and